fpfernandes/exploratorytesting/README.md

 - Severity
 - Status
 - Screenshots/Attachments
-This project was done in June/2024, so the defects found are expected to be already fixed.
+This project was done in June/2024, so the defects found are expected to be fixed.
 This link has all the video reproductions of the defects on the date of the project:

-### Defect reports on Zephyr Scale:
+### Defect reports on the Zephyr Scale: